Skip to content

 Planning Windows & Smart Couple Designs

 Most people explore coverage between ages 50–65, when premiums and underwriting are more favorable.
+Waiting until health changes can limit options or remove certain designs from the table.
 For couples, a shared-benefit rider lets either spouse tap a combined pool—adding flexibility without over-insuring each person.
-Many states also offer LTC Partnership reciprocity, which can protect assets from Medicaid spend-down if policy benefits are exhausted.
+This is especially useful because one spouse may never need care while the other could need care for an extended period.

 Integrating Annuities & Care Benefits

 Some retirees pair LTC coverage with an annuity that includes long-term care benefits.
 These designs can grow safely and then multiply values for qualified care, helping bridge cash-flow gaps while keeping funds available if care isn’t needed.
+For households that dislike the idea of “use it or lose it,” these strategies can feel more comfortable because there is generally still an account value component.

 Why Relying on Medicaid Should Be a Last Resort